NEW MEXICO JUNIOR COLLEGE

 First, the Supersite is your friend!
 It contains a lot of useful information that you will need to do your quizzes and final exam.
 It also contains all our homework activities.

-The Supersite tutorials and explanations are very useful to help you understand the content of the lessons.
+The Supersite tutorials are very useful to help you understand the content of the lessons.
 You will need to watch and study them and maybe take notes in order to be able to do the exercises later.
 They are essential to understand the lesson so please take the time to get familiar with the information offered there.

 The homework is a very important component of the Supersite.
 Remember, homework is 30% of your final grade.
-And it is all done on the Supersite!
+And it is done on the Supersite!